Sunsets along the shoreline at Puerto Vallarta, Mexico. Westend61 Premium/Shutterstock

 Lounge on the beach

 Bordering the iconic Zona Romántica neighborhood, Playa de los Muertos is undoubtedly the best-known beach in town.
-North of the Malecón, you’ll find the much quieter Playa Camarones – but to truly get away from the crowds, you’d be wise to head to the southern beaches.
+North of the Malecón, you’ll find the much quieter Playa Camarones, but to truly get away from the crowds, you’d be wise to head to the southern beaches.

 For even more privacy, head to Yelapa, a small beach town that you can only reach by boat from the pier at Boca de Tomatlán.

-Enjoy the bar scene at Zona Romántica
+Enjoy the bar scene in the Zona Romántica

 Spot a humpback whale

-Plan your trip for peak whale-watching season, which runs from December to March.
+Planning tip: Plan your trip for peak whale-watching season, which runs from December to March.

 Explore Río Cuale Island

-Tucked in the middle of the Río Cuale, this lush island with shaded paths offers a peaceful escape from the busy streets of the city.
+Tucked in the middle of the Río Cuale, this lush island with shaded paths offers a peaceful escape from the busy streets of the center.
 You’ll find open-air cafes and restaurants to relax in while listening to the flow of the river, and an artisan market where you can pick up a gift or two.

 Go hiking in the verdant jungle

+While most visitors plan a trip to Puerto Vallarta with the beach in mind, the city’s proximity to the Sierra Madre mountains provides plenty of hiking opportunities.
 Popular hiking spots include the trail to Playa Colomitos, a secluded beach only accessible by foot or boat, and the Mirador de La Cruz, where a short but steep climb rewards you with panoramic views of the city and the Bay of Banderas.

 My favorite thing to do in Puerto Vallarta

 As with so many other visitors, Puerto Vallarta’s famed golden beaches first lured me here.
 Yet, as I got to know the city, I was surprised at how much art and culture I discovered.
 Besides those mesmerizing statues along the Malecón, Puerto Vallarta also has its fair share of art galleries.
+The best one of them all is OPC Oficina de Proyectos Culturales, which hosts exhibitions that foster dialogue between creators and the local community; it organizes educational workshops and roundtable discussions, too.

 How much money do I need for Puerto Vallarta?

-The area north of the city near the marina has the largest and most expensive hotels, namely the Marriott, the Westin and Casa Velas, as well as larger restaurants, including popular Mexican chains.
+As far as Mexican resort towns go, Puerto Vallarta is significantly more affordable than Cancún or Los Cabos, especially when it comes to hotel prices.
+The area north of the city near the marina has the largest and most expensive hotels, namely the Marriott, the Westin and Casa Velas, as well as many of the top restaurants, including several popular Mexican chains.

-• Hostel room: $439–843 MXN (US$21–42) per night
+Hostel room: $400–850 per night

-• Basic room for two: $1857–3500 MXN (US$92–173) per night
+Basic room for two: $1800–3500 per night

-• Self-catering apartment (including Airbnb): $1150–3000 MXN (US$57–150) per night
+Self-catering apartment (including Airbnb): $1200–3000 per night

-• Average taxi ride: $83–145 MXN (US$4–7)
+Average taxi ride: $80–150

-• Coffee: $40–100 MXN (US$2–5)
+Coffee: $40–100

-• Fish tacos: $245 MXN (US$12) for an order of two
+Fish tacos in a restaurant: $250 for an order of two

-• Dinner for two at a mid-range restaurant: $600–1200 MXN (US $30–60)
+Dinner for two at a mid-range restaurant: $600–1200

-• Beer/pint at the bar: $55 MXN (US$2.70)
+Beer at the bar: $55

 Is Puerto Vallarta safe for travelers?

 Puerto Vallarta is considered one of the safest places in Mexico.
 I’ve spent a significant amount of time there, traveling solo as a woman, and not once did I feel unsafe.
 As a touristy resort town, it doesn’t have many areas that are considered sketchy.
+Still, I’d recommend exercising the usual precautions, like avoiding getting into a taxi while drunk or walking alone in unlit areas late at night.

 Is Puerto Vallarta very touristy?

+Definitely – and that’s not a bad thing.
+Puerto Vallarta essentially exists as a beach playground for local and foreign visitors to have a great time and let loose.
 In recent years, the city has been drawing a growing digital-nomad population, which adds to the lively vibe of the place, and it’s always had a thriving expat community.
-And since this is a palace where Mexican families vacation, it feels less like a magnet only for North Americans.
+And since this is a place where Mexican families vacation, it feels less like a magnet only for North Americans.

 Are Puerto Vallarta beaches swimmable?